Multi-Specialty Recruitment Assessment

 Example topic: Endocrinology / Metabolic

-A 45-year-old male, BMI of 32, presents with complaints of fatigue and right upper quadrant discomfort.
-He has a medical history of well-controlled type 2 diabetes and hypertension.
-He denies alcohol use.
-Liver function tests show raised ALT and AST levels.
-An ultrasound indicates increased echogenicity in the liver consistent with fatty infiltration.
-What is the most suitable next step in managing this patient?
+A 45-year-old male with a BMI of 32 presents to your clinic with complaints of fatigue and right upper quadrant discomfort.
+He has a history of type 2 diabetes and hypertension, both of which are well controlled with medication.
+He denies alcohol consumption.
+His liver function tests reveal elevated ALT and AST levels.
+An ultrasound of the abdomen shows increased echogenicity of the liver consistent with fatty infiltration.
+What is the most appropriate next step in the management of this patient?

 TestResult